Jeromy Carriere

 From 2005 through 2007 he worked for Fidelity Investments, in Boston, USA, in their enterprise application architecture group.
-Subsequent to this Jeromy went on to senior technical leadership positions with Vistaprint, Yahoo, eBay and most recently - Google where he has been an Engineering Director in its technical infrastructure group since 2012.
+Subsequent to this Jeromy went on to senior technical leadership positions with Vistaprint, Yahoo, eBay, Google, Facebook, and most recently Datadog.

 Jeromy has been the recipient of numerous awards.
 In June 2007 Carrière was awarded an honorary doctorate from Algoma University College in Sault Ste.
 Marie, Ontario, Canada.

 In spring of 2014 Carrière was recognized with the prestigious J.W.
 Graham Medal for Computing and Innovation by the University of Waterloo.